CoCalc Logo Icon

 - ``dist.ReduceOp.MAX``,

-- ``dist.ReduceOp.MIN``.
+- ``dist.ReduceOp.MIN``,

-In addition to ``dist.all_reduce(tensor, op, group)``, there are a total
+In addition to ``dist.all_reduce(tensor, op, group)``, there are many additional collectives currently implemented in

 - ``dist.broadcast(tensor, src, group)``: Copies ``tensor`` from